nyxnor/onionjuggler/README.md

   * **gzip**

 The packages are downloaded when setting up the environment with [setup.sh](install/setup.sh), the packages that are requirements are specified on [.onionrc](.onionrc).
-The absolute minimum you can go to is `tor grep sed`, and you will be limited to enable, disable and renew services.
+The absolute minimum you can go to is `sudo tor grep sed`, and you will be limited to enable, disable and renew services.
+It is expected that you already have your user in the sudoers configuration file.

 ## Credits